 It can be difficult enough coming out of the relationship with the sociopath.
 Your mind is left in a fog after gaslighting, manipulation and abuse.
 You are heartbroken to see that everything you had invested, and put into the relationship was neither valued, or appreciated by the sociopath.

-The charming person that you met, that appeared to be the ‘love of your life’ has either had enough of the responsibility of parenting and has left for a less responsible life, or you have had enough and asked your sociopathic partner to leave.
+The charming person that you met, that appeared to be the ‘love of your life’ has either had enough of the responsibility of parenting and has left for a less responsible life, or you have had enough and asked your sociopathic partner to leave, or felt that you had to flee for your own sanity and for the welfare of your children.

 Whatever the outcome, ending the relationship, which you think is going to end the problems, is often just the beginning of what can feel like an absolute nightmare.